lord-executor/Toggl2Vertec/README.md

 For Toggl, create an entry called `Toggl Token` with
 * Username: Your email (actually, you can put anything in there)
 * Password: Your Toggl API token.
-You can get that from you Toggl profile under https://track.toggl.com/profile (scroll to the bottome to "API Token").
+You can get that from you Toggl profile under https://track.toggl.com/profile (scroll to the bottom to "API Token").

 # Run From Source
 Make sure you have at least the .NET 5 SDK installed.